claus-e-andersen/EGSnrcTools/README.md

 Here are various tools relating to the use of the EGSnrc Monte Carlo system for radiation transport simulations and dosimetry.

 1. egs-parallel2.
 Linux script (bash) for running the EGSnrc user codes in parallel on a multi-core computer.
+This script is no longer needed as such functionality has been built into EGSnrc in the 2021 version.
+The script was developed for the RZ user codes only.
+It uses the IRESTART parameter.

 2. egs-sensitivity2.
 Linux script (bash) for doing sensitivity analysis: one or more parameters (such as the beam energy) are changed and new egsinp-files are created based on a template.
 The script runs the code, and the main output can be extracted from the